pfeifferj/openpipe/README.md

 Add any necessary environment variables or configuration files to the integration_test job.

+### The minimal required variables are:

+- `PULL_SECRET` # set this variable in your repository variables, mask, and protect it. the variable value is the contnet of the pull secret file you downloaded
+- `REGISTRY_TOKRN` # token to pull from quay.io or your own registry

+### Optional variables:

+- `REGISTRY_URL` # to use your image registry
+- `REGISTRY_USER` # robot username
+- `REGISTRY_PASSWORD` # robot user password
+- `RUNNER_TAG` # gitlab runner tag

-Create a run-tests.sh script in the root of your project that runs your integration tests against the OpenShift cluster.
+Create a `run-tests.sh` script in the root of your project that runs your integration tests against the OpenShift cluster.

 Push your changes to GitLab and watch the pipeline run the integration tests against the OpenShift local cluster.